nksaraf/vinxi/.changeset/forty-elephants-yawn.md

 "vinxi": patch
 ---

-Show vite version when running vinxi dev
+Show vite and nitro versions in vinxi cli